-In this article, I will try to explain the main principles of Object-Oriented-Programming.
-Object-Oriented-Programing allows programmers to think of software development as if they’re working with real-life entities.
+In this article, I will try to explain the main four principles of Object-Oriented-Programming (OOP).
+Object-Oriented-Programing allows programmers to think of software development as if they are working with real-life entities.
 In your everyday life, people have the knowledge and can-do various works/tasks.
 In OOP, objects have fields to store knowledge/state/data and can-do various methods.

-Before diving into the 4 pillars of OOP, I would like to go over some of the basic terminologies.
+Before diving into the four pillars of OOP, I would like to go over some of the basic terminologies.

 Object: The instance of a class / it’s the working entity of a class